EclipseFdn/certbot/README.md

 }
 ```

-Also, ensure that the `Host` header is set via a `proxy_set_header` directive (may already be the case via inclusion of some proxy cache configuration file).
+Finally, ensure that the `Host` header is set via a `proxy_set_header` directive (it may already be the case via inclusion of some proxy cache configuration file).

 ## How to check the generated resources?

 ```
-./gen-domains.sh
+./gen-domains.sh certs.jsonnet
 ```

 ## How to deploy changes to configuration?

 ```
-./gen-domains.sh | kubectl apply -f -
+./gen-domains.sh certs.jsonnet | kubectl apply -f -
 ```

 ## How to manually trigger issue/renewal of managed certificates?

 ```
-JOB_NAME="certbot-manual-01"
+JOB_NAME="certbot-manual-${USERNAME}-01"
 kubectl create job -n foundation-internal-infra-certbot --from=cronjob/certbot ${JOB_NAME}
 kubectl wait --for=condition=complete -n foundation-internal-infra-certbot job/${JOB_NAME}
 ```